 A Morning Prayer of Trust in God

-3 1 A Psalm of David, when he fled from Absalom his son.
-Jehovah, how many are they that trouble me, many they that rise up against me!
-2 Many say of my soul, There is no salvation for him in God.
+3 1 Lord, how are they increased that trouble me! many are they that rise up against me.
+2 Many there be which say of my soul, There is no help for him in God.
 Selah.
-3 But thou, Jehovah, art a shield about me; my glory, and the lifter up of my head.
+3 But thou, O Lord, art a shield for me; my glory, and the lifter up of mine head.

-4 With my voice will I call to Jehovah, and he will answer me from the hill of his holiness.
+4 I cried unto the Lord with my voice, and he heard me out of his holy hill.
 Selah.
-5 I laid me down and slept; I awaked, for Jehovah sustaineth me.
-6 I will not fear for myriads of the people that have set themselves against me round about.
-7 Arise, Jehovah; save me, my God!
-For thou hast smitten all mine enemies upon the cheekbone, thou hast broken the teeth of the wicked.
-8 Salvation is of Jehovah; thy blessing is upon thy people.
+5 I laid me down and slept; I awaked; for the Lord sustained me.
+6 I will not be afraid of ten thousands of people, that have set themselves against me round about.
+7 Arise, O Lord; save me, O my God: for thou hast smitten all mine enemies upon the cheek bone; thou hast broken the teeth of the ungodly.
+8 Salvation belongeth unto the Lord: thy blessing is upon thy people.
 Selah.

 An Evening Prayer of Trust in God

-4 1 To the chief Musician.
-On stringed instruments.
-A Psalm of David.
-When I call, answer me, O God of my righteousness: in pressure thou hast enlarged me; be gracious unto me, and hear my prayer.
-2 Ye sons of men, till when is my glory [to be put] to shame?
-[How long] will ye love vanity, will ye seek after a lie?
+4 1 Hear me when I call, O God of my righteousness: thou hast enlarged me when I was in distress; have mercy upon me, and hear my prayer.
+2 O ye sons of men, how long will ye turn my glory into shame? how long will ye love vanity, and seek after leasing?
 Selah.
-3 But know that Jehovah hath set apart the pious [man] for himself: Jehovah will hear when I call unto him.
-4 Be moved with anger, and sin not; meditate in your own hearts upon your bed, and be still.
+3 But know that the Lord hath set apart him that is godly for himself: the Lord will hear when I call unto him.
+4 Stand in awe, and sin not: commune with your own heart upon your bed, and be still.
 Selah.
-5 Offer sacrifices of righteousness, and confide in Jehovah.
+5 Offer the sacrifices of righteousness, and put your trust in the Lord.

-6 Many say, Who shall cause us to see good?
-Lift up upon us the light of thy countenance, O Jehovah.
-7 Thou hast put joy in my heart, more than in the time that their corn and their new wine was in abundance.
-8 In peace will I both lay me down and sleep; for thou, Jehovah, alone makest me to dwell in safety.
+6 There be many that say, Who will shew us any good?
+Lord, lift thou up the light of thy countenance upon us.
+7 Thou hast put gladness in my heart, more than in the time that their corn and their wine increased.
+8 I will both lay me down in peace, and sleep: for thou, Lord, only makest me dwell in safety.

 A Prayer for Help against the Wicked

-12 1 To the chief Musician.
-Upon Sheminith.
-A Psalm of David.
-Save, Jehovah, for the godly man is gone; for the faithful have failed from among the children of men.
-2 They speak falsehood every one with his neighbour: [with] flattering lip, with a double heart, do they speak.
-3 Jehovah will cut off all flattering lips, the tongue that speaketh proud things, 4 Who have said, With our tongue will we prevail, our lips are our own: who [is] lord over us?
-5 Because of the oppression of the afflicted, because of the sighing of the needy, now will I arise, saith Jehovah, I will set [him] in safety, at whom they puff.
-6 The words of Jehovah are pure words, silver tried in the furnace of earth, purified seven times.
-7 Thou, Jehovah, wilt keep them, thou wilt preserve them from this generation for ever.
-8 The wicked walk about on every side, when vileness is exalted among the children of men.
+12 1 Help, Lord; for the godly man ceaseth; for the faithful fail from among the children of men.
+2 They speak vanity every one with his neighbour: with flattering lips and with a double heart do they speak.
+3 The Lord shall cut off all flattering lips, and the tongue that speaketh proud things: 4 Who have said, With our tongue will we prevail; our lips are our own: who is lord over us?
+5 For the oppression of the poor, for the sighing of the needy, now will I arise, saith the Lord; I will set him in safety from him that puffeth at him.
+6 The words of the Lord are pure words: as silver tried in a furnace of earth, purified seven times.
+7 Thou shalt keep them, O Lord, thou shalt preserve them from this generation for ever.
+8 The wicked walk on every side, when the vilest men are exalted.

 A Prayer for Help in Trouble

-13 1 How long, Jehovah, wilt thou forget me for ever? how long wilt thou hide thy face from me?
-2 How long shall I take counsel in my soul, with sorrow in my heart daily? how long shall mine enemy be exalted over me?
-3 Consider, answer me, O Jehovah my God! lighten mine eyes, lest I sleep the [sleep of] death; 4 Lest mine enemy say, I have prevailed against him! [lest] mine adversaries be joyful when I am moved.
-5 As for me, I have confided in thy loving-kindness; my heart shall be joyful in thy salvation.
-6 I will sing unto Jehovah, for he hath dealt bountifully with me.
+13 1 How long wilt thou forget me, O Lord? for ever? how long wilt thou hide thy face from me?
+2 How long shall I take counsel in my soul, having sorrow in my heart daily? how long shall mine enemy be exalted over me?
+3 Consider and hear me, O Lord my God: lighten mine eyes, lest I sleep the sleep of death; 4 Lest mine enemy say, I have prevailed against him; and those that trouble me rejoice when I am moved.
+5 But I have trusted in thy mercy; my heart shall rejoice in thy salvation.
+6 I will sing unto the Lord, because he hath dealt bountifully with me.

 A Prayer for Help and Praise for Its Answer

-28 1 Unto thee, Jehovah, do I call; my rock, be not silent unto me, lest, [if] thou keep silence toward me, I become like them that go down into the pit.
-2 Hear the voice of my supplications, when I cry unto thee, when I lift up my hands toward the oracle of thy holiness.
-3 Draw me not away with the wicked, and with the workers of iniquity, who speak peace to their neighbours, and mischief is in their heart.
-4 Give them according to their doing, and according to the wickedness of their deeds; give them after the work of their hands, render to them their desert.
-5 For they regard not the deeds of Jehovah, nor the work of his hands: he will destroy them, and not build them up.
+28 1 Unto thee will I cry, O Lord my rock; be not silent to me: lest, if thou be silent to me, I become like them that go down into the pit.
+2 Hear the voice of my supplications, when I cry unto thee, when I lift up my hands toward thy holy oracle.
+3 Draw me not away with the wicked, and with the workers of iniquity, which speak peace to their neighbours, but mischief is in their hearts.
+4 Give them according to their deeds, and according to the wickedness of their endeavours: give them after the work of their hands; render to them their desert.
+5 Because they regard not the works of the Lord, nor the operation of his hands, he shall destroy them, and not build them up.

-6 Blessed be Jehovah, for he hath heard the voice of my supplications.
-7 Jehovah is my strength and my shield; my heart confided in him, and I was helped: therefore my heart exulteth, and with my song will I praise him.
-8 Jehovah is their strength; and he is the stronghold of salvation to his anointed one.
-9 Save thy people, and bless thine inheritance; and feed them, and lift them up for ever.
+6 Blessed be the Lord, because he hath heard the voice of my supplications.
+7 The Lord is my strength and my shield; my heart trusted in him, and I am helped: therefore my heart greatly rejoiceth; and with my song will I praise him.
+8 The Lord is their strength, and he is the saving strength of his anointed.
+9 Save thy people, and bless thine inheritance: feed them also, and lift them up for ever.

 A Prayer for the Destruction of the Deceitful

-55 1 To the chief Musician.
-On stringed instruments: an instruction.
-Of David.
-Give ear to my prayer, O God; and hide not thyself from my supplication.
-2 Attend unto me, and answer me: I wander about in my plaint, and I moan aloud, 3 Because of the voice of the enemy; because of the oppression of the wicked: for they cast iniquity upon me, and in anger they persecute me.
-4 My heart is writhing within me, and the terrors of death are fallen upon me.
-5 Fear and trembling are come upon me, and horror hath overwhelmed me.
-6 And I said, Oh that I had wings like a dove!
-I would fly away, and be at rest; 7 Behold, I would flee afar off, I would lodge in the wilderness; Selah; 8 I would hasten my escape from the stormy wind, from the tempest.
+55 1 Give ear to my prayer, O God; and hide not thyself from my supplication.
+2 Attend unto me, and hear me: I mourn in my complaint, and make a noise; 3 Because of the voice of the enemy, because of the oppression of the wicked: for they cast iniquity upon me, and in wrath they hate me.
+4 My heart is sore pained within me: and the terrors of death are fallen upon me.
+5 Fearfulness and trembling are come upon me, and horror hath overwhelmed me.
+6 And I said, Oh that I had wings like a dove! for then would I fly away, and be at rest.
+7 Lo, then would I wander far off, and remain in the wilderness.
+Selah.
+8 I would hasten my escape from the windy storm and tempest.

-9 Swallow [them] up, Lord; divide their tongue: for I have seen violence and strife in the city.
-10 Day and night they go about it upon the walls thereof; and iniquity and mischief are in the midst of it.
-11 Perversities are in the midst thereof; and oppression and deceit depart not from its streets.
-12 For it is not an enemy that hath reproached me—then could I have borne it; neither is it he that hateth me that hath magnified [himself] against me—then would I have hidden myself from him; 13 But it was thou, a man mine equal, mine intimate, my familiar friend. ...
-14 We who held sweet intercourse together.
-To the house of God we walked amid the throng.
-15 Let death seize upon them, let them go down alive into Sheol.
-For wickedness is in their dwellings, in their midst.
+9 Destroy, O Lord, and divide their tongues: for I have seen violence and strife in the city.
+10 Day and night they go about it upon the walls thereof: mischief also and sorrow are in the midst of it.
+11 Wickedness is in the midst thereof: deceit and guile depart not from her streets.
+12 For it was not an enemy that reproached me; then I could have borne it: neither was it he that hated me that did magnify himself against me; then I would have hid myself from him: 13 But it was thou, a man mine equal, my guide, and mine acquaintance.
+14 We took sweet counsel together, and walked unto the house of God in company.
+15 Let death seize upon them, and let them go down quick into hell: for wickedness is in their dwellings, and among them.

-16 As for me, unto God will I call; and Jehovah will save me.
-17 Evening, and morning, and at noon, will I pray and moan aloud; and he will hear my voice.
-18 He hath redeemed my soul in peace from the battle against me: for there were many about me.
-19 God will hear, and afflict them: he that is seated of old, (Selah) ... because there is no change in them, and they fear not God.
-20 He hath put forth his hands against such as are at peace with him; he hath profaned his covenant.
-21 Smooth were the milky [words] of his mouth, but his heart was war; his words were softer than oil, yet are they drawn swords.
-22 Cast thy burden upon Jehovah, and he will sustain thee: he will never suffer the righteous to be moved.
-23 And thou, O God, wilt bring them down into the pit of destruction: bloody and deceitful men shall not live out half their days.
-But as for me, I will confide in thee.
+16 As for me, I will call upon God; and the Lord shall save me.
+17 Evening, and morning, and at noon, will I pray, and cry aloud: and he shall hear my voice.
+18 He hath delivered my soul in peace from the battle that was against me: for there were many with me.
+19 God shall hear, and afflict them, even he that abideth of old.
+Selah.
+Because they have no changes, therefore they fear not God.
+20 He hath put forth his hands against such as be at peace with him: he hath broken his covenant.
+21 The words of his mouth were smoother than butter, but war was in his heart: his words were softer than oil, yet were they drawn swords.
+22 Cast thy burden upon the Lord, and he shall sustain thee: he shall never suffer the righteous to be moved.
+23 But thou, O God, shalt bring them down into the pit of destruction: bloody and deceitful men shall not live out half their days; but I will trust in thee.